amyvanwell/gazerCode/README.md

 # Documentation

 For full documentation of Gazer past download and install, please consult the [Gazer Docs](https://amyvanwell.github.io/gazerCode/).
+The code is hosted on Pavlovia for demonstration purposes, [try Demo]( https://run.pavlovia.org/amyvanwell/pavlovia_gazersite).

 # Demo